Energy

 The partnership unfolded between 2022 and 2024, with a structured anchoring and sustainability plan extending into 2025.

-• Monthly progress reports and project checkpoints.
+• Measurement: Live dashboards tracking progress by role and monthly project checkpoints.

 Solution